Kaleb Cowart: New York Yankees

 On December 20, 2019, Cowart signed a minor league contract with the New York Yankees.
 Cowart did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He also did not play in a game in 2021 due to an undisclosed injury.
+He elected free agency following the season on November 7, 2021.